mattjgarland/keeljs/README.md

     S.on("page", showPage);

-...state invokes showPage and the user goes to the login page.
+...state invokes showPage.

 This process is at the heart of Keel:

 1. Update state.
 2. Run update rules to make sure state is coherent.
-3. Invoke listeners for particular states.
+3. Invoke listeners for particular state permutations.

 WHY?
-Why formalize state like this--pulling all your state properties into one place, updating all of them every time one is updated, doing declarative control flow within state and subscribing to different state permutations?
+Why formalize state like this--pulling all your state into one place, updating all your properties every time one is updated, doing declarative control flow within state and subscribing to various states?

-Because state can be slippery as hell and time-consuming to debug, and Keel makes state easier to see and manipulate.
+Because state can be slippery as hell and time-consuming to debug, and Keel makes state easier to understand and manipulate.

-Also, because formalized state is aces for functional programming.
-Keel is not written in a functional way, but it facilitates functional flow.
+More, because formalized state is aces for functional programming.
+Keel facilitates functional flow.
 Once you encapsulate state, you can pipe from View to the Model, and back again, without getting hung up on state conditionals or weirded out by incoherent state.

-TODO Syntax

-TODO Example app with explanations.
+*EXAMPLE App*

+There is demo app in the repo (example.html/main.js):

+    var S = new State(SyntaxTree);
+    //create and init state properties
+    S.set("page", null);
+    S.set("authenticated", false);
+    S.set("instruction_key", null);
+    S.set("email_input", null);
+    S.set("email_valid", false);
+    S.set("password_input", null);
+    S.set("password_valid", false);
+    S.set("submit_enabled", null);
+    S.set("alert", null);
+    //state transform rules
+    S.rule("if page was null and page is login then instruction_key equals sign_in");
+    S.rule("if email_valid is true and password_valid is true then submit_enabled equals true");
+    S.rule("if email_valid is false or password_valid is false then submit_enabled equals false");
+    S.rule("if page is loading then instruction_key equals wait");
+    S.rule("if authenticated is now true then page equals home");
+    S.rule("if page is now home then instruction_key equals enjoy");
+    //create expressions for repeated use in rules or state listeners S.exp("rejected", "page was loading and page is login");
+    S.exp("logout", "authenticated is now false");
+    S.exp("clear_session", "logout or rejected");
+    S.exp("input", "email_input has changed or password_input has changed")
+    //rules using created expressions
+    S.rule("if rejected then alert equals try_again");
+    S.rule("if clear_session then page equals login");
+    S.rule("if clear_session then password_input equals null");
+    S.rule("if clear_session then email_input equals null");
+    //listen to state
+    S.on("page", showPage);
+    S.on("instruction_key", showInstruction);
+    S.on("submit_enabled", showSubmit);
+    S.on("input", validateLogin, ["email_input", "password_input"]);
+    S.on("alert", showAlert);
+    S.on("clear_session", clearInputFields);
+    //listen to view
+    $("input").keyup(captureInputs);
+    $("#good_login").click(goodLogin);
+    $("#bad_login").click(badLogin);
+    $("#logout").click(logout);
+    //entry point
+    S.update({page:"login"});

+    //ALL THE HANDLER CODE IS IN main.js

+*Syntax*

+    var operands = ["then", "equals", "or", "and", "was", "was not", "is", "is not", "is now", "has changed", "greater than", "less than"];

+These are self-explanatory except for:

+"equals" sets a property to value while "is" checks for equality.
+"is now" checks for a value change in addition to equality "then" creates an if-then expression, so the "if" is actually optional

+The terminal nodes are always triplets:

+   x is y
+   x and y
+   x equals y

+Triplets can be formed of other triplets:

+   x is y then x equals z

+There is no end of recursion:

+   x is y then x equals a greater than b

+As long as you can draw a binary tree of your statement, it should work.